 If something has fundamentally changed about the company, for example, they have lost their economic advantage or have become financially unstable, you should seriously consider selling the stock regardless of what the stock market is doing.

 Long-Term Investing Can Protect You

 One of the few things we know for certain about the stock market is that it will go up and it will go down.
 However, no one has a clear idea when either of these events is going to happen.
 The strategy of long-term investing will protect you as much as possible for those times when the stock market is going down and it will create the opportunity for growth when the market is going up.

 When you are approaching retirement, it is important to begin moving your money out of stocks and into bonds and cash.
-This way market rollercoasters will not devastate your assets at a time when you need them most, such as the one that began in 2008 and saw a drop of some 50 percent but rebounded by 2012.
+This way market rollercoasters will not devastate your assets at a time when you need them most, such as the one that began in 2008 but rebounded by 2012.

 Re-Evaluate Investments to Make Sure They Still Meet Your Qualifications

 For all other investors, the best strategy after re-evaluating all of the companies and confirming they still meet the qualifications you needed when you bought them, is to remain in the market and let your great companies do what they do best.
 When the market rebounds, you will be there with your great companies to participate in the recovery.